-BioMongol Foundation, a new, 100% non-profit NGO, invites enthousiast amateur and professional entomologists interested in doing research in Mongolia.
+BioMongol Foundation offers support to insect collecting expeditions in the country of Mongolia.
+BioMongol Foundation, invites enthusiast amateur and professional entomologists to collaborate in doing research in Mongolia.